All Episodes

 Purchasing airline tickets was out of the question for many.

-If cap and trade becomes law, news could only get worse for the air Travelers and the airline industry.
+If cap and trade becomes law, news could only get worse for the air travelers and the airline industry.

-The most recent draft of the Senate bill by John Kerry and Barbara Boxer includes aircraft and aircraft engines in its emission trading plan.
+Get this: the most recent draft of the Senate bill by John Kerry and Barbara Boxer includes aircraft and aircraft engines in its emission trading plan.

 The language tracks with provisions in a climate change bill that the House passed in June.

-Then this from the Heritage Foundation, also from the Foundry.
+Then this from the Heritage Foundation, also from the foundry.

-It's all at AskHeritage.org.
+It's all at askheritage.org.

-According to the AMA's National Health Insurance Report card, Medicare denies 6.85% of its claims.
+According to the AMA's National Health Insurance Report Card, Medicare denies 6.85% of its claims.

 Medicare, in other words, denies more of its claims than any private insurer.

-Aetna was uh second, they denied 6.8% of its claims.
+They denied 6.8% of its claims.

 And Medicare's denial rate, 6.85%, is more than double any private insurer average.